 As with many green trends, momentum for the Passivhaus movement began with homeowners willing to invest a little more upfront to build sustainably and create durable, healthy homes that would continue to preserve the environment for decades to come.

-Today, however, the good news is that passive houses are not only sustainable, they’re becoming more affordable.
-In fact, they’re becoming so affordable that I just read an article about “Empowerhouse” – a passive house built by collaboration between Habitat for Humanity and Washington, DC.
-The idea is that by creating affordable, high-performance homes that reduce utility bills by up to 90%, passive houses can become a tool for helping people leave public housing for home ownership.
+Today, however, the good news is that passive houses are not only sustainable, but they’re also becoming more affordable.
+In fact, they’re becoming so affordable that I just read an article about “Empowerhouse” – a passive house built by a collaboration between Habitat for Humanity and Washington, DC.
+The idea is that by creating affordable, high-performance homes that reduce utility bills by up to 90%, passive houses can become a tool for helping people leave public housing for homeownership.

 As we’ve said all along, the Passivhaus movement has always been about building sustainable homes that are efficient and high-performance, but that are also beautiful.
 As with the passive house we might design for our own client, the Empowerhouse interior is lit with sparkling natural light, flowing spaces, and handsome — and healthy – natural materials.